DukeDennis2/Web/README.md

 ### Running the server

+If you run npm start, and its giving you error, it means you don't have the requirements to start the server.
+    To solve this issue:
         On terminal, run npm install, this will install all the dependencies listed within the package.json.

+    [once the dependencies have been stopped]
         Then run npm start, this will start the server and you can view the application at http://localhost.

 ### Push + Pull changes to your github [developer's info]
     1. git init